shadowed1/ChromeOS_PowerControl/README.md

 Added display and keyboard backlight restore in Installer when restarting powerd.
 Lowered FanControl aggressiveness above 50% fan speed.` <br><br>
 - 0.48: `Fixed brightness saving issues for display and keyboard` <br><br>
 - 0.49: `Added proper CPU restore logic when stopping PowerControl.
 Fixed bug where display brightness can be saved when lid is closed` <br><br>
 - 0.50: `Relaxed FanControl default settings.
 Fixed lid sleep bug.
-Fixed bug with redownloading scripts.` __Acknowledgements:__
+Fixed bug with redownloading scripts.
+Improved FanControl and BatteryControl loop resets.`
+__Acknowledgements:__

 - Thanks to WesBosch for helping me learn to make an installer: